noajam/noajam.github.io/_posts/2024-01-21-examples-of-computational-design.md

 </figure>

 ## Environment Built by Organisms: Crown Shyness
 Crown shyness is a phenomenon wherein some species of trees have canopies naturally shy away from each other, leaving gaps when looking from below.
-This is believed to be caused by abrasion of the tree limbs during storms and windy weather, resulting in the characterisic gaps, but there is also evidence that for some species crown shyness can emerge the same regardless of weather patterns.
-One hypothesis is that sunlight plays a factor, but scientists have proposed other possibilities such as symbiosis with other plant species on the forest floor.
+This is believed to be caused by abrasion of the tree limbs during storms and windy weather, resulting in the characteristic gaps, but there is also evidence that for some species crown shyness can emerge the same regardless of weather patterns.
+One hypothesis is that sunlight plays a role, but scientists have proposed other possibilities such as symbiosis with other plant species on the forest floor.

 <figure class="align-center">
   <a href="https://www.nhm.ac.uk/discover/crown-shyness-are-trees-social-distancing.html">